 THE MYTH OF THE CORE

-Core strength might be the first thing you believe you need to develop while preparing for handstand.
-There’s no doubt that this is a necessary part of the equation, but if you’ve conquered the action of the “push” in the shoulders (shoulders up towards your ears), Matt explains that the use of the core is a refinement only when the shoulders are out of alignment.
+Core strength might be the first thing you believe you need to develop while preparing for Handstand.
+Matt explains that there’s no doubt that this is a necessary part of the equation, but if you’ve conquered the action of the “push” in the shoulders (shoulders up towards your ears), the use of the core is a refinement only when the shoulders are out of alignment.
 If this is the case, you’ll have to utilize your core a lot more to keep your back straight and possibly pull the legs from behind you.

 WATCH THE VIDEO: L POSE HANDSTAND TRAINING